National Party leader Judith Collins' tip-off about Labour Party minister

 A spokesperson for Ardern said there was no comment to make at this stage.

-She defended the initial framing of Falloon's inappropriate text messaging as a mental health issue, saying she had been "very concerned" for Falloon's
+Collins defended the initial framing of Falloon's inappropriate text messaging as a mental health issue, saying she had been "very concerned" for Falloon's

 "One of my big concerns is that we would have a suicide," she told RNZ.